-Interested in being involved in local climate change activism?
+Are you ready to get involved in local climate activism?

 Please join us in the Drawdown Eugene campaign as we advocate for successful planning, completion and adoption of the City of Eugene’s Climate Action Plan 2 (CAP 2).
-(NOTE: The term “Drawdown” comes from the inspired work of Paul Hawken and colleagues.)
+The term “Drawdown” comes from the inspired work of Paul Hawken and colleagues.

 You don’t need to have any prior knowledge or experience with politics.
 Bring whatever skills you have and learn with us!